 What Is Gender Equality — and What Does Gender Equality in the Workplace Look Like?

 The concept of gender equality has almost as many definitions as people are defining it, even though the term hasn’t been around for more than a few decades.
-Before the 1950s, “gender” itself was exclusively used to refer to gender in grammar, after all, and the more commonly-used term was also more narrow: women’s rights.
+Before the 1950s, “gender” itself was exclusively used to refer to gender in grammar, after all, and the more commonly used term was also more narrow: women’s rights.

 The concept of equity can be depicted with the help of an image of three children who are each trying to watch a game of soccer.
-One is extremely small, and the wall that stands between that child and the game completely obstructs their view.
-The next child is just tall enough to peek over the edge, while the tallest can easily watch the game.
+One is extremely small, and the wall between that child and the game completely obstructs their view.
+The next child is tall enough to peek over the edge, while the tallest can easily watch the game.

 If three stepping stools were available, giving each of these children one would represent equality — but offering the shortest child two, the middle child one, and the tallest child no stool would be equitable.

-Equity goes a step further, considering the different practical challenges male and female workers may face.
+Equity goes further, considering the different practical challenges male and female workers may face.
 An equitable workplace may shift policies to make working from home and working part-time possible, recognizing that women still take on the lion’s share of childcare responsibilities and offer generous maternity leave packages.

 See Related: Examples of the Collective Model Impact